-Before deciding on these race tactics, sometimes trainers walk the course before racing to make their own assessments of the track conditions and any area or channel of ground where jockeys may be able to gain an advantage with the horse’s physical fitness in mind.
+Before deciding on these race tactics, trainers sometimes walk the course themselves before racing commences to make their own assessments of the track conditions and any area or channel of ground where jockeys may be able to gain an advantage with the horse’s physical fitness in mind.